eclipse-tractusx/digital-product-pass/dpp-tutorial/explorer-path.md

 > [!Note]
 > This request uses the template provided in <a href="./resources/digital-twins/example-dt.json" target="_blank" rel="noopener noreferrer">resources/digital-twins/example-dt.json</a>.

+2. Replace `<DATA_SERVICE_URL>` with he data service url provided

-2. Switch to the Body tab and replace the following placeholders:
+3. Switch to the Body tab and replace the following placeholders:

 ```bash
 <PART_INSTANCE_ID>                     ->   the value of part instance written on datasheet